wp-plugins/pdf24-posts-to-pdf/readme.txt

 6. You can place PDF links everywhere in your Wordpress Blog

 == Changelog ==

+= 3.1.0 =
+* Fixed a bug which has crept in in last version.
+The Download as PDF link was never shown in the article if the more tag was used.
+Now the link is shown in the article itself but not in article overview if the is cutted because of the more tag.

 = 3.0.9 =
 * Fixed: Works now together with the Wordpress more tag.
 The content plugin will not show it's bar it the more tag is used.